-Our market-led and value chain-driven, dedicated to building indigenous capacity, and focused on benefiting Liberia’s women and youth.
-During the life of the project, expanded market linkages will lead to substantial income and job growth and major increases in the production, processing, marketing, and nutritional utilization of rice, cassava, and vegetables in Bong, Lofa, Nimba, Grand Bassa, Montserrado, and Margibi counties.
-These areas are being targeted as a regional development corridor that fosters commerce, simultaneously improving food availability food access and dietary diversity for Liberians.
+Our market-led and value chain-driven methodology builds indigenous capacity, and focuses on benefiting Liberia’s women and youth.
+New market linkages are catalyzing income and job growth and increases in the production, processing, marketing, and nutritional utilization of rice, cassava, and vegetables in Bong, Lofa, Nimba, Grand Bassa, Montserrado, and Margibi counties, a region targeted as a development corridor that fosters commerce, simultaneously improving food availability and access and dietary diversity.

 - Develop and disseminate improved technologies for agricultural productivity and profitability.
 Expand and modernize the input supply and extension systems.

 - Improve commercial marketing and food processing.